Builders in Fedora Copr are too slow!¶

 Pros & Cons of high-performance builders¶

 Once you get them, the high-performance builders will handle your builds much faster.
 According to the specification as of October 2023, they are approximately 8 times faster than the normal builders, but the actual speedup is very task-dependent.
+They also provide twice as much disk space (280G vs regular 140G).

 The downside is that they are in limited supply.
 If other users request them at the same time as you, you’ll compete with others, and you may spend a bit longer waiting in the queue until one such machine is allocated for you (starting phase of the build).